Norton Museum of Art

-The Norton Museum of Art is an art museum in West Palm Beach, Florida.
-The museum has a collection that includes over 8,200 works, with a concentration in European, American, and Chinese art as well as in contemporary art and photography.
+The Norton Museum of Art is an art museum in West Palm Beach, Florida, United States.
+Its collection includes over 8,200 works, with a concentration in European, American, and Chinese art as well as in contemporary art and photography.
 In 2003, it overtook the John and Mable Ringling Museum of Art, in Sarasota, to become the largest museum in Florida.

 History

 The Norton Museum of Art was founded in 1941 by Ralph Hubbard Norton (1875–1953) and his first wife, Elizabeth Calhoun Norton (1881–1947).

 Norton, the former head of the Chicago-based Acme Steel Co., moved to West Palm Beach upon retirement and decided to share his collection of paintings and sculptures.
-The late Art Deco/Neoclassical building designed by Marion Sims Wyeth opened its doors to the public on Feb.
-8, 1941.
+The late Art Deco/Neoclassical building designed by Marion Sims Wyeth opened its doors to the public on February 8, 1941.
 Its mission statement is "to preserve for the future the beautiful things of the past."